Indiana Amateur Radio

 Having an organizational structure to help guide and support you when or as you desire, and more.

-ARES D1 embraces the concepts of reasonable accommodation and the supports inclusion of all people of legal age (or with parental/guardian consent), who are able to perform the duties required to meet its mission from a fixed, mobile or portable (field) location.
+ARES D1 embraces the concepts of reasonable accommodation and the total inclusion of all people of legal age (or with parental/guardian consent), who are able to perform the duties required to meet its mission from a fixed, mobile, remote (virtual) or portable (field) location.

 ARES D1 does not discriminate based on citizenship, national origin, race, sex, age, religion, disability, sexual orientation, veteran status or political affiliation, any other protected class or factor stipulated by law.

-Potential volunteers (Ham or non-Ham) without emergency communications assets (i.e., radio, antenna, or ancillary equipment) may also volunteer with ARES D1.
-Said volunteers serve valuable roles performing other duties, including providing real-time severe weather observation data; ground-truth intelligence; and/or serving as “force multipliers.”
-They provide whatever skills they may have (e.g., Information Technology, Emergency Medical, Leadership, Administration, etc.).
+ARES D1 members and affiliates provide whatever skills they may have (e.g., Information Technology, Planning, Emergency Medical, Leadership, Administration, etc.).
 They also receive “on-the-job” training and experience helping to setup, operate and take down fixed, mobile and portable communications stations (as applicable), while enjoying the fellowship and contributing to ARES D1’s mission.
 They are highly encouraged to participate whenever possible.

 Volunteering with ARES D1, taking advantage of its training, experience, personal networking, and leadership opportunities, can lead to employment opportunities.
 Many ARES members nationwide, and some ARES D1 volunteers have in fact, expanded their volunteer work, training, experience, personal networking, and leadership to add paid career positions in Emergency Communications, Emergency Management, Information Technology, and other career fields.